jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SAS Commandos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GBR only.
 Requires airfield with SAS Paratroopers upgrade.
 Has one SAS Commando as the officer instead of the regular airborne infantry.
 The machine guns and especially two snipers gives the regiments unmatched advantage over other infantries.
-However they are still way too expensive for regular battle.
+However they are still way too expensive for regular battles.
 Use them to capture lightly defended cities or use as instant defense against infantries.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Airborne Banzai Infantry